xjtu1025/wbtas2019/src/index.md

 ## Submission Instructions
 Specific topics of interest include, but are not limited to:
-- The Bitcoin protocol and extensions (cryptography, scripting language etc.)
+- The Bitcoin protocol and extensions (cryptography, scripting language, etc.)
 - Applications using or built on top of Bitcoin
 - New applications of blockchain technology
 - Permissioned and permissionless blockchains